Staff

 Breast Cancer Program Director

-Megan-Claire Chase is an accomplished media and marketing professional who is also a 5-year stage IIA invasive lobular breast cancer survivor in Atlanta, GA.
+Megan-Claire Chase is an accomplished media and marketing professional who is also a stage IIA invasive lobular breast cancer survivor in Atlanta, GA.
 She became heavily involved in patient advocacy and research post-treatment.
 Megan-Claire, also known as Warrior Megsie, is a powerful communicator, public speaker, researcher, published writer, and blogger of Life on the Cancer Train.
 She is a passionate advocate who is effective in shedding light on the struggles and trials for those patients and survivors, especially those diagnosed under 40 years old.
 In her spare time, she is a consumer reviewer for the Department of Defense Breast Cancer Research Program, a contributing writer for WebMD, and a voice over actor.
 Megan-Claire and her work have been featured in national press including The New York Times and People Magazine, as well as through numerous patient advocacy organizations.

 Vice President of Development